PierPompilii/Codon-Kingdom-Classifier/README.md

-# Codon Frequency Classification Project
+# Codon Kingdom Classifier: Predicting Species Kingdoms from DNA Codon Frequencies

 This project aims to classify species into different kingdoms based on the frequencies of codons in their DNA sequences.
 The dataset contains codon usage frequencies for various species, and the goal is to build a classification model to predict the kingdom to which a species belongs.